starship-tools/blog/resources/markdown/privacy.md

 This blog makes use of Google Analytics to provide us with the ability to monitor traffic, optimize content for readers, and generally improve the reading experience of our users.
-None of that data is stored or managed by Forgotten Roads.
+None of that data is stored or managed by Starship Tools.

-Additionally, this blog uses third-party vendors to serve ads based on users' prior visits to Forgotten Roads.
+Additionally, this blog uses third-party vendors to serve ads based on users' prior visits to Starship Tools.
 These vendors use the [DART cookie](https://en.wikipedia.org/wiki/DoubleClick) stored in your browser.